 One way modernist ideology can be understood is as a model for the ‘temporality of the new’.
 In other words a relentless quest for invention driven by the market.
 We have become addicted to novelty, difference and identity.
 The unchecked growth of humanity has come at the expense of the natural world in favour of creating frictionless man-made environments.
 Those connected to the world of architecture, building and construction are witnessing the foundation of their design ethos and know-how crumbling.
-This is a systemic and seismic problem that cannot be solved through ‘doing more better’ or as Corbusier suggests, rejecting the detritus of the past.
-This requires new models of engagement with each other and the planet which challenge the central thesis of modernism, its mastery and quest for perfection.
-Globally, cities are polluted and our countryside is despoiled, all in the name of progress.
+This is a systemic and seismic problem that cannot be solved through ‘doing more better’ or as Corbusier suggested, rejecting the detritus of the past.
+This requires new paradigm of engagement with each other and the planet which challenges the central thesis of modernism, its mastery and quest for perfection.
+Globally, cities are polluted and our countryside is despoiled, all in the name of progress and growth.
 Questions arise in relation to how best to reverse the ravages of modernity while imagining ‘after progress’.
 Therefore, the interconnected climate and biodiversity crises can be interpreted as the death of modernism, a human centric myth, and could be the beginning of a regenerative age that is in symbiosis with the living world.

-Reflecting on the radical and flawed masterpiece of domestic architecture, the Villa Savoye, it is clear how influential the modernist theories it represented remain embedded into the culture of architecture and by extension our imaginations.
-Yet, looking through the lens of the climate emergency, the house is seen as a symbol of disconnection; isolated, mechanistic and separated.
-However, its significance is not only the building but the ideas that were expanded to the scale of the city coupled with the modernity’s underlying credo as one of an independent objective reality where the object or building is understood in abstract.
-The tablua rasa of the Plan Voisin remains the economic and cultural driver of much development in the twenty first century where architecture acts as a tool of capital, the site a place for financial growth.
-The only sustainable aspect of this model is the sustained belief in development itself.
+Reflecting on the radical and flawed masterpiece of domestic architecture, the Villa Savoye, it is clear how influential the modernist theories it represented remain embedded in the culture of architecture and by extension our imaginations.
+Yet, looking through the lens of the climate emergency, the house can be seen as a symbol of disconnection; isolated, mechanistic and separated.
+However, its significance is not as a singular building, but the ideas that were expanded to the scale of the city coupled with modernity’s underlying credo as one of an independent objective reality where the object or building is understood in abstract.
+The tablua rasa of the Plan Voisin remains the economic and cultural driver of much development in the twenty first century where architecture acts as a tool of capital and the site an opportunity for financial growth.
+The only ‘sustainable’ aspect of this model is the sustained belief in development itself.